hyunjoonbok/PySpark/README.md

 ## PySpark

-These examples display unique functionality available in PySpark.
+These examples display unique functionalities available in PySpark.
 They cover a broad range of topics with different method that user can utilize inside PySpark.

    #### [PySpark and SparkSQL Complete Guide](https://github.com/hyunjoonbok/PySpark/blob/master/PySpark%20and%20SparkSQL%20Complete%20Guide.ipynb)